What Are Bifolding Doors?

 What is a Bifolding Door?

 Bifolding doors, often otherwise known as bi-fold doors or simply folding doors, are a set of doors that can be used for both external and internal openings, which slide open an closed along a track that sits either above or below the doors themselves, and fold in or out on one another in order to open up a space.
 In external applications they are generally used in kitchens, living rooms or conservatories to lead into a garden or patio area, and act as a more natural gateway to the outdoors.
-This is due to the use of glazing, with most bi-fold doors made up primarily of double-glazed glass, which is set in a number of wooden, aluminium or UPVC frames.
+This is due to the use of glazing, with most bi-fold doors made up primarily of double-glazed glass, which is set in a number of oak, aluminium or UPVC frames.

 How do Bifolding Doors Work?

 In the simplest terms possible, bi-folding doors are referred to as such because of the way they fold in on themselves.
 They use a simple tracking system, which can either be bottom hung or top hung.
 Top hung systems might be more desirable because they are less prone to being clogged with debris, though they also require a greater structural integrity in order to function properly.
 There are also configurations with both top and bottom tracks.
 In all cases, the doors, which generally come in pairs and either fold to one side or part in the middle and fold to both sides, glide along the system with the help of a series of wheels.
 The doors themselves are connected with hinges and attached to the top or bottom track and are operated when you pull open or close the main traffic door, which pulls all the other doors along with it.
 They are generally perceived as being smoother and more secure than sliding doors, because of the three point locking systems available and the increased sturdiness of the doors themselves.